 A patriot who always put country above self, Gen Mattis steeped himself in the history and tradition of the military and dedicated himself to the Marine Corps.

 Thoughtful, compassionate, and strategic, he offers insightful lessons in leadership, with a deep focus on the art of empowering individuals.

 Gen James N. Mattis, USMC (Ret.) on What Would Conflict in North Korea Look Like

-Leadership Lessons from Gen. James Mattis (Ret.) - Most Important Leadership Trait
+Gen James N. Mattis, USMC (Ret.) on the Most Important Leadership Trait

 Defending the Nation With Secretary of Defense James Mattis